vtexdocs/help-center-content/docs/tutorials/en/configuring-promotions-for-marketplaces.md

 For this type of promotion, it is important to keep the following information in mind:

-- The marketplace does not receive the promotion but rather a notification via API informing that the price has changed.
+- Once the seller has created and activated the promotion, it does not send any notifications to the marketplace.
 It is up to the marketplace to check the promotional price.
 - For the promotion to be applied to the product price, the marketplace must simulate the SKU price using the [Do OrderForm Simulation](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForms/simulation) endpoint of the Checkout API.
 - The promotion will not apply to the product price if the marketplace uses the [Get Price](https://developers.vtex.com/docs/api-reference/pricing-api#get-/prices/-itemId-) endpoint of the Pricing API for checking prices.
 This endpoint shows only the prices listed on VTEX without considering promotions.
 - Sellers determine the discount limits that the marketplace can apply to the total order value.
 If the discount is greater than the established limit, the order will not be placed.
 You can change your store’s settings in the [Order authorization](https://help.vtex.com/en/tutorial/how-order-authorization-works--3MBK6CmKHAuUjMBieDU0pn#price-divergence) section.